LilianaKor/OWASP-ZAP-Demo/README.md

 * Set HTTP proxy to:

   * Host: 127.0.0.1
-  * Port: 9090 (or match the port in ZAP: Tools → Options → Local Proxies)
+  * Port: 9090 or 8080 (or match the port in ZAP: Tools → Options → Local Proxies)

 Tip: Use the FoxyProxy extension for easy proxy switching.